Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 13. Thinking ML will completely exchange the human workforce.
 - That's a very high expectation for an ML system to meet.
 You should think about ML as a way to expand or scale the impact of your people, not as a way of completely removing them.

+14. An ML model will bring higher returns very quick.
+- Can you guess how well a company will do with just 1 or 2 quarters of data?
+Probably not because it takes at least a full year of a public company's returns information for investors and market to better access how well a company is doing now and two full years of data to forecast its future performance.

 ### Enterprise Data